Skip to main content

 Academic Professional Associate

-With interests around re-(de)-centering/abscesses of scripturality, Dr. David Olali's intellectual investment engages productions, politics, and use of "scripture" --and scriptural categories -- in quotidian psycho-cultural economies.
-For Dr. Olali, domains of rhetorics expand through use to assume new status that are, out of convenience, re/mislabeled (repurposed) as "scriptures."
-Dr. Olali invites us to think about what is known as the ontology of comparativity as cognitive-analytical investigations of what it means to be human, the domain of masters around meaning-making.
+With interests around re-(de)-centering/abscesses of scripturality, David Olali's intellectual investment engages productions, politics, and use of "scripture" --and scriptural categories -- in quotidian psycho-cultural economies.
+For him, domains of rhetorics expand through use to assume new status that are, out of convenience, re/mislabeled (repurposed) as "scriptures."
+He invites us to think about what is known as the ontology of comparativity as cognitive-analytical investigations of what it means to be human, the domain of masters around meaning-making.

-Additionally, Dr. Olali's "Comparative Complex Theory" -- or CCT for short -- is a theory about decolonial construal of geopolitics and the role and place of colonized and subjugated peoples in the modern, globalizing world.
+Additionally, his "Comparative Complex Theory" -- or CCT for short -- is a theory about decolonial construal of geopolitics and the role and place of colonized and subjugated peoples in the modern, globalizing world.

 Education: